 It was Muhammad (peace be upon him) who made us raise our eyes from the dust beneath to view the glory of the starry heavens above.
 He led us from the depths of darkness to the grandeur of the light of God.

-The Prophet was the one who led us to break our stone statues and wooden gods.
-It was Muhammad who lifted us out of the filth of idolatry to relish the serenity of God’s transcendence.
+The Prophet Muhammad was the one who led us to break our stone statues and wooden gods.
+It was Prophet Muhammad who lifted us out of the filth of idolatry to relish the serenity of God’s transcendence.

-Thereafter the Prophet taught us how to celebrate Ramadan through days of fasting and nights of prayer.
+Thereafter the Prophet Muhammad taught us how to celebrate Ramadan through days of fasting and nights of prayer.
 To honor each day of Ramadan as a day of patient endurance through fasting, and each night as a night of gratitude through prayers.

 An Unexpected Transformation

-It was nothing short of miraculous how the Prophet reformed and refined those unruly tribes of Arabia and transformed them into pious, disciplined, God-fearing ascetics, who stood in prayers in the mosque five times a day seeking the guidance of God.
+It was nothing short of miraculous how Prophet Muhammad reformed and refined those unruly tribes of Arabia and transformed them into pious, disciplined, God-fearing ascetics, who stood in prayers in the mosque five times a day seeking the guidance of God.

 And imagine, these same people who once reveled in the pleasures of “wine and women” could now spend the whole month of Ramadan in fasting and prayers.

-Into the hearts of his followers, the Prophet instilled the love and fear of God and love for humanity.
+Into the hearts of his followers, Prophet Muhammad instilled the love and fear of God and love for humanity.
 His example was inspiring and irresistible; and each of them became eager to be his closest follower.

 To them he was the sincerest and the most cordial of leaders.
 And his life was open before them like a book; they could see him practicing most closely in his own life what he was preaching.